TrevorBunyan/389Rfall18/week/2/writeup/README.md

 2. Fred lives in Silver Spring, MD, based on the information I found on his stwity profile.
 His email is kruegster@tutanota.com and he is the owner of Cornerstone Airlines according to the company website.
 He also has reddit and stwity, accounts, which I was able to find by googling the username.

-3. The IP address is 142.93.118.186 which I found when I clicked on the Admin page of the website.
-The URL was replaced with the IP address since the page is under construction.
+3. The IP address is 142.93.118.186 which I found by using the website ipinfo.info.
 I also found this IP when I used the whois command in Kali.

 4. I found a directory /secret from the robots.txt file.
 The flags I found were CMSC389R-{h1dden_fl4g_in_s0urce} and CMSC389R-{fly_th3_sk1es_w1th_u5}.